Psychosocial Oncology in Greenwich CT

 How can you help individuals with cancer?
 We will work with you to help you cope with the initial impact of a new cancer diagnosis on your mental health, physical health, career, lifestyle, and relationships.
 We will provide with support to address the stress, sadness, and worry that can occur as you endure the oncological medical treatments.
 We also work with individuals after remission to help explore the meaning of their cancer experience and navigating fears about cancer returning.

 What treatment approach do you use?
 We use Barbara Anderson's behavioral intervention for cancer (called Cancer to Health), which has extensive research support.
-Strategies that we incorporate in my treatment include managing pain, dealing with emotional challenges, body image, navigating relationship challenges, how to think about stress, how to communicate with doctors and others about their treatment, how to seek social support, how to become physically active and take other actions to reduce stress, and how improve mood and enhance quality of life.
+Strategies that we incorporate in treatment include managing pain, dealing with emotional challenges, body image, navigating relationship challenges, how to think about stress, how to communicate with doctors and others about their treatment, how to seek social support, how to become physically active and take other actions to reduce stress, and how improve mood and enhance quality of life.